KKDG

-KKDG (99.7 FM, "99X") is a commercial radio station that is licensed to Durango, Colorado and serves the Four Corners area.
-The station is currently owned by Winton Road Broadcasting Co, LLC and broadcasts a top 40 format.
+KKDG (99.7 FM) is a commercial radio station that is licensed to Durango, Colorado and serves the Four Corners area.
+The station is currently owned by Hutton Broadcasting, LLC and is airing an adult album alternative format.

 History

 The station was assigned the call letters KWXA on July 2, 1992.
 On April 10, 1998, the station became KPTE, then became the current KKDG on January 29, 2014.

+On September 26, 2024, KKDG dropped its top 40/CHR format and began stunting as "99.7 Doggy FM" with music for and about dogs.

+On October 3, 2024, KKDG was officially relaunched as Radio Free Durango with an adult album alternative format.